Cheeseburger in Caseville

-Cheeseburger in Caseville is a festival that takes place in Caseville, Michigan every mid-August.
+Cheeseburger in Caseville is a festival that takes place in Caseville, Michigan, every mid-August.
 The festival is a tribute to tropical paradise, cheeseburgers, and Jimmy Buffett.
-The 10-day-long festival takes place in the August, celebrating the final weeks of summer vacation.
+The 10-day-long festival takes place in August, celebrating the final weeks of summer vacation.
 Activities at the festival range from sandcastle making to concerts and laser light shows on the beach.